FirstTimeEZ/server-ssl/README.md

 There are also helpers you can use in `S_SSL`

+> [!NOTE]
+> If you don't already have [`Node.js`](https://nodejs.org/en) installed then `start-windows.bat` will download the latest version of `node.exe` to the root folder

 --------

-### Default Structure
+### Default Layout

-This structure is designed to keep the project organized and maintainable, separating error handling, website content, and server configuration.
+This layout keeps the project organized and maintainable, separating error handling, website content, and server configuration.

 ```
 /root